garethahealy/rego-blog/README.md

 # Using the Open Policy Agent (OPA) toolset to left-shift your companies best practices and policies
-This blog post aims to explain the basics around OPA and how the Red Hat [Containers Community of Practice](https://github.com/redhat-cop) (CoP) has started to implement policies using the toolset.
+This blog post aims to explain the basics around OPA and how the Red Hat [Containers Community of Practice](https://github.com/redhat-cop) (CoP) has started to implement a collecion of policies using the toolset.

-As part of the Red Hat [UK&I Professional Services](https://www.redhat.com/en/services/consulting) team, I work with customers who are in the process of on-boarding their applications onto [OpenShift Container Platform (OCP)](https://developers.redhat.com/products/openshift/overview/).
+As a member of the Red Hat [UK&I Consulting](https://www.redhat.com/en/services/consulting) team, I work with customers who are in the process of on-boarding their applications onto [OpenShift Container Platform (OCP)](https://developers.redhat.com/products/openshift/overview/).
-One question customers typically ask is:
+One type of question customers typically ask is:
-_"How do I stop an application team deploying from latest? or using requests and limits which are disruptive to the platform?"_
+_"How do I stop an application team deploying images with the latest tag? or using requests and limits which are disruptive to the platform?"_

 Previously, I would have suggested building a process around their CI/CD pipelines to validate the k8s resources and based on company policy; allow or deny the release.
 Although this works for most situations, it has one major flaw.